mainwp/mainwp/readme.txt

 * Preventative: security improvements

 = 4.0.4 - 10-7-19 =
-* Fixed: An issue with applying extensions settings when adding a new site.
+* Fixed: An issue with applying extension settings when adding a new site.
 * Fixed: issues with the Custom Post Types extension
 * Fixed: multiple PHP warnings
 * Fixed: problem with loading styles and scripts in Custom Post Types